Archives

 This analysis indicates that weak regulation, poor governance and politicization of religion have created a crisis of survival for Pakistan.
 Religion is used to maintain control or weaken opposition through secular-religious political alliances and use of religious authorities to advance their interest.
 The exploitation of religion for political ends, therefore, remains a primary driver of the crisis in Pakistan and it has created nodes in society to replicate this pattern of behavior.
 It weakens the power of the state.
 The current political crisis between the parliament and the judiciary will strengthen those forces that will prevent Pakistan from becoming stronger.
 Clearly, it is time that the country gave up the communal narrative of 1947 and adopted the principles that are acceptable within this fast changing world – this new narrative must be based on respecting diversity and should adopt policies based onpeace, love and brotherhood; an exclusive national identity based on Wahabist interpretation of Islam that is slowly beginning to dominate Pakistani rural and urban areas like Karachi can only bring future pain.

-the Article was Published on Pique Magazine.
+Article was published on PIQUE Magazine.

 Leave a Reply

 Your email address will not be published.
+Required fields are marked *

 Time limit is exhausted.
 Please reload CAPTCHA.